berzerk0/BEWGor/README.md

  * Includes Support for an arbitrary number of family members and pets
  * By using permutations to generate possible passwords, BEWGor can generate huge numbers of passwords
  * Create Upper/Lower/Reverse variations of inputted values
- * Save raw inputted values to a *Literals* file before variations are generated
+ * Save raw inputted values to a Terms file before variations are generated
  * Set upper and lower limits on output line length
  * Check that an inputted Birthday is valid (not in the future, a false leap day, June 32nd, etc.)